If you want to build a well-rounded product, strong cross-functional collaboration is a must.

 Learn more about what others do around you.
 Conflicts happen within cross-functional teams when there isn’t a transparent flow of information and understanding.
 Get close to people on your team, understand what they do, and it will help you become a better leader.

 We tend to judge others quickly.
 Be self-aware of that, call yourself out, and correct your mistakes along the way.
+Learning about other people's leadership stories can also help you reflect on yours.

 With cross-functional collaboration, it’s inevitable that people in one function criticize others in other functions, questioning how they are contributing to the final product.
 It can lead to frustration and conflicts.